 The America Plays

-Tickets go on sale July 16 for The America Plays, the second of two series of site-specific plays created by the Cemetery’s first Playwright Artist-in-Residence, Patrick Gabridge.
+Tickets are now on sale for The America Plays, the second of two series of site-specific plays created by the Cemetery’s first Playwright Artist-in-Residence, Patrick Gabridge.

 Mount Auburn Cemetery was founded in 1831, during the post-Colonial era that would help define America’s identity.
 This series of 5 short plays, staged at sites across the landscape, will bring to life the drama, philosophies, and struggles shared by Mount Auburn founders Jacob Bigelow, by sculptors Edmonia Lewis and Martin Milmore, and by strong women like Harriot Kezia Hunt and Charlotte Cushman who sought new opportunities beyond the social norms of the time.
 This journey through the American experience concludes with an immigrant story, featuring some of Mount Auburn’s Armenian residents.
 Experience the personalities and drama that lie at the heart of America’s first large-scale designed landscape open to the public.